• Skip to primary navigation

 The metro cable transportation system is managed by the government, and it is a well-recognized regeneration initiative for urban settlements.

-It offers tourists an insight into the barrios (neighborhoods) from an up-close and interesting perspective.
+It offers tourists an insight into the barrios (neighbourhoods) from an up-close and interesting perspective.

 💡Smart Travel Tip